mui/material-ui/ROADMAP.md

 - 1.0 - **More components**. 🧰 People want more components.
 This is challenging for us to handle, as building and maintaining a professional component takes an incredible amount of time.
 Everybody underestimates it.
 As we have a relatively small core team, we are going to try the following strategy:
   - Identify frequently needed components.
-We have different leverages for this: the developer survey answers, the GitHub upvotes, the Algolia search volume, the Google search volume, documentation usage volume, npm downloads, etc.
+We have different resources we can leverage for this: the developer survey answers, GitHub issue upvotes, Algolia search volume, Google search volume, documentation usage volume, npm downloads, etc.
   - Prioritize the creation of frequently needed components.
   - Optimize for the people maintaining the components.
 The more people maintaining the components the better.
   - Encourage the usage of third-party components if they already exist and are well maintained.
 We can create [a search experience](https://xpvrpr7r4o.codesandbox.io/) for this.